AgentMC/Sao20/Translate/En/Part1.md

 As soon as the two of them shouted aloud, little Berchie in Tiese's arms opened both eyes.
 Large tear-drops accumulated in the corners of blue eyes and as if water has broken through a dam, the boy erupted with an outrageous cry.

-Although they immediately lowered their head to hide from the conference hall and subsequently nursed Berchie, they could not stop exchanging happy looks over and over again.
+Although they immediately lowered their heads to hide from the conference hall and subsequently nursed Berchie, they could not stop exchanging happy looks over and over again.

 ![Image](/Translate/Img/p053.jpg)